Trilliums Trillium

 - Leaf Description:

 - The stem is just an extension of the horizontal rhizome and produces tiny, scale-like leaves (cataphylls).
 The larger green and sometimes mottled "leaves" are actually bracts of the flower.
-They are oval and in whorls of 3.
+They are oval and in whorls of three.

 -